NicholasM0rris/Sokoban-AI-Search-Algorithms/README.md

 Search Algorithms
 This project explores different search algorithms to find the optimal solution to solving the game Sokoban

 Everything needed to run the project is in the solver folder, or the a1-COMP3702-44373388-45948457 zip used for submission.
+The text files found in the testcases folder are examples of sokoban maps and can be used as input files to the solver.